The CCIA Opportunity

 - Released a study on the economic benefits of the “fair use” exception in copyright law to help frame debate on this issue.

-CCIA is a nonprofit membership organization consisting of a wide range of companies in the computer, Internet, information technology, and telecommunications industries, represented by their senior executives.
-CCIA’s member companies employ almost one million workers and generate nearly $250 billion in annual revenue.
+CCIA is a not-for-profit membership organization consisting of a wide range of companies in the computer, internet, information technology, and telecommunications industries, represented by their senior executives.
+CCIA’s member companies employ almost one million workers and generate more than $540 billion in annual revenue.

 CCIA has been highly regarded, respected and trusted by decision makers in government and industry for more than 40 years.
 CCIA is a vital link to all three branches of the federal government on issues directly impacting technology businesses in the U.S. and similar issues in Europe through our office in Brussels.